Strada Interpreter

 Overview

-Strada offers two execution paths for your code:
+Strada offers three execution paths for your code:

-Both paths share the same Lexer and Parser front-end, so valid Strada code works with either.
+All paths share the same Lexer and Parser front-end, so valid Strada code works with any of them.

 Running Programs